Hydrodynamic Coulomb drag in odd electron liquids: Summary and discussion

 In this work, we analyzed the effect of odd viscosity on Coulomb drag resistivity in electron bilayers.
 A conceptually similar problem was previously studied in Ref. \cite{Apostolov:2019}, where the effect of Hall viscosity on magnetodrag was considered.
 Additional complication exists due to the drag and drag-Hall viscosities, which arise from a change of the stress tensor due to the interlayer Coulomb interactions \cite{Schmidt:2023}.
 These contributions can strongly affect drag resistance.
 The key difference between these two cases is that, in the presence of a magnetic field, the plasmon spectrum becomes gapped at the cyclotron frequency, leading to the suppression of the plasmon contribution to drag resistance.
 In contrast, in systems with spontaneously broken time-reversal symmetry, we find that plasmons hybridize with odd viscosity waves, and the spectrum remains gapless, as described by Eq. \eqref{eq:mode}.

 In Refs. \cite{Patel:2017,Zverevich:2023}, hydrodynamic drag was studied in systems lacking Galilean invariance.
 Our results generalize this analysis to the case of odd electron liquids.
 In particular, in the limit $\eta_o \to 0$, our Eq. \eqref{eq:drag-NGI} reproduces the main findings of Ref. \cite{Zverevich:2023}.
+The question of the crossover from the well-known $T^2$ behavior of drag resistance at low temperatures to the higher-temperature hydrodynamic regime considered here is nontrivial.
+This crossover was investigated in detail in Ref. \cite{Chen:2015}, though without accounting for the effects of odd viscosity.

 The central results of this work are given by Eqs. \eqref{eq:drag-GI} and \eqref{eq:drag-NGI}, which describe drag resistivity in odd electron liquids with and without Galilean invariance, respectively.
 We conclude that the effect of odd viscosity in the Galilean-invariant case is weak.
 In this case, the temperature dependence of drag resistivity is primarily determined by shear viscosity, which governs plasmon attenuation.
 However, the effect of odd viscosity is stronger in liquids without Galilean invariance.
 Here, the temperature dependence is dictated by a factor of $\sim T$, arising from thermal fluctuations, and by the intrinsic conductivity $\sigma(T)$.
 For example, in monolayer graphene, it exhibits only a logarithmic dependence, $\sigma(T) \sim e^2 \ln^2 T$, thus it varies weakly with temperature.
 Consequently, the temperature dependence of the ratio $\rho_{\text{D}}/T$ is primarily governed by $\eta_o(T)$.
 Additionally, drag is significantly enhanced in this case numerically and exhibits a slower decay versus the interlayer separation.
 These features, at least in principle, open the possibility of extracting odd viscosity from Coulomb drag measurements.
 The obtained results are also applicable to non-Fermi liquids, as we made no specific assumptions about the temperature dependence of the fluid’s dissipative properties.
 In this sense, the derived expressions for the drag resistance are generic within the domain of applicability of hydrodynamic theory.
+We close by noting that additional contributions to the drag force may arise from interlayer skew scattering mediated by Coulomb interactions.
+This mechanism may lead to a Hall-like response \cite{Messica:2024,Badalyan:2009}, the magnitude of which in the hydrodynamic regime of odd electron liquids remains to be understood.